 I never was a fan of parading girls around in pink.
 It’s not that I don’t like pink.
 It’s a fabulous color for cotton candy, feather boas, and Virginia ham.
 But I’ve always had a problem with society’s narrow definitions of beauty and especially femininity.
 If I was going to have a girl, I didn’t want her to be primped; I wanted her to be empowered.
-And dressing her in pink seemed tantamount to leading her around in handcuffs.
+And dressing her all pretty in pink seemed tantamount to leading her around in handcuffs.

 So before I even knew whether the baby in my belly was of the XX or XY persuasion, I made my pronouncement: “No pink!
 Ever!”
 I painted the baby’s room powder blue and chose matching blue bedding with yellow accents.
 I registered for the appropriately gender-neutral accoutrements—a green car seat, a navy stroller—then settled into a denim-covered rocker to wait.